Review: Cordoba C10 Parlor Classical Guitar

 Video Review Link & Source: https://youtu.be/xQFOE9ekr1Q

-Bradford’s Option at a Glance (similar opinions to my C9 review)
+Bradford’s Opinion at a Glance

 - Above average volume from what I expected